Zamiell/stardew-valley/Min-Max_Guide.md

 * If 3 or more foraging items, go home, ship all foraging items from Bus Stop / Ocean.
 * Go to the mountain lake fishing spot, place the chest one square to the left of the first wooden bridge.
 * Fish until 2 AM, then pass out.
-  * Prioritize eating Green Algae, then Joja Cola, then Chub.
-  * Prioritize capturing treasure chests over perfect fish.
-  * Make sure that you have at least 5 inventory slots open at all times by moving fish from your inventory into the chest.
-(This is because you can catch 1 new fish + get up to 4 items from a Treasure Chest.)

 ### Spring 3